Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 <!-- ------------------------ -->
 ## Iterate, Experiment and Improve
-Duration: 10
+Duration: 5

-We will now add a new data source to your existing flow.
+We will now add additional data to your existing flow.

-First clickBack to data flow
+First click **Data flow**

-SELECT the Import sub tab and click on the Snowflake icon.
+SELECT the Import tab at the top and click on the Snowflake icon.

 ![](assets/image66.png)